emdee-is/tox_profile/README.md

 rekeying a profile when copying a profile to a new device:
 <https://git.plastiras.org/emdee/tox_profile/wiki/MultiDevice-Announcements-POC>

+### Editing - save

+The code now can generate a saved copy of the profile as it parses the profile.
+Use the command ```--command save``` with ```--output``` and a filename, to process the file with info to stderr, and it will save an copy of the file to the  ```--output``` (unencrypted).

+It may be shorter than the original profile by up to 512 bytes, as the original toxic profile is padded at the end with nulls.
+So this code can be extended to edit the profile before saving it.

+## Specification

 There is a copy of the Tox [spec](https://toktok.ltd/spec.html) in the repo - it is missing any description of the groups section.